vamsi/python-quickstart/object_oriented_programming.rst

 The Constructors in Python are written under a special method ``__init__``

-So lets now write a constructor for an object.
-In this example lets create a Object with instance variables name, year_of_birth.
- This process of writing a constructor in a class eliminates the repeating of instance variables for every instance method
+so lets now write a constructor for an object.
+In this example lets create a Object with instance variables name, year_of_birth.This process of writing a constructor in a class eliminates the repeating of instance variables for every instance method.

 ::